 The comparison to the published measured profiles is provided in Fig.~\ref{fig:tma}, showing good agreement.
 This is strong evidence for the hypothesis discussed in Section~\ref{ssec:knudsenlangmuir} that the model parameters are determined by the reactor setup, most importantly the reactor $T$.
 The peaks shown in the experimental data from~\cite{yim2020saturation} are disregarded since they are reported to be spurious interactions with the pillars sustaining the structure.

-We reproduce additional experiments by Yim \textit{et al.}~\cite{yim2020saturation} in lateral HAR structures with different initial openings $d$, shown in Fig.~\ref{fig:vary_geo}.
-The discrepancy in the structure with $d=0.1\,\mu\mathrm{m}$ is due to the limits of our model, when the opening becomes fully constricted.
+We reproduce additional experiments by Yim and Ylivaara \textit{et al.}~\cite{yim2020saturation} in lateral HAR structures with different initial openings $d$, shown in Fig.~\ref{fig:vary_geo}.
+The discrepancy in the structure with $d=0.1\,\mu\mathrm{m}$ is due to the limits of our model when the opening becomes fully constricted.
+In this situation, the approximation that the entire geometry can be represented by an evolving but single value of $d$ starts to fail.
+One additional limitation is the failure of the hydraulic diameter approximation in a constricted structure, since it is not rigorously justified and has significant discrepancies with regards to established results~\cite{steckelmacher1986knudsen}.
 For the structure with opening $d=2.0\,\mu\mathrm{m}$, pure Knudsen diffusivity is no longer valid, since $\mathrm{Kn} \approx 8.9$.
 We recover accuracy by using \eqref{eq:bosanquet} (marked ``Bosanquet") which is calculated using the hard-sphere diameters of TMA $d_\mathrm{TMA} = 591\,\mathrm{pm}$ and of nitrogen (N$_2$, the carrier gas) $d_\mathrm{N_2} = 374\,\mathrm{pm}$~\cite{ylilammi2018modeling}.